 Compared to vaping cannabis with a TGA-approved vaporiser, smoking cannabis comes with far greater health risks, reduced bioavailability (about 30%2) and less active ingredients.
 At least 40% of the THC dose in cannabis is lost in side stream/combustion when smoked,3 making it difficult to estimate the amount of THC a patient is receiving.

 In the aforementioned 2016 study1 which compared the quality of cannabis vapour and cannabis smoke, only 3 non-cannabinoids were found in the cannabis vapour produced by the Volcano Medic, while about 150 chemicals were identified in the smoke of combusted cannabis, including 5 polycyclic aromatic hydrocarbons (PAHs), which are strong carcinogens.

-Because this method allows the active ingredients in cannabis to bypass the digestive system, its bioavailability is higher than that of edibles and other oral cannabis treatments, allowing for faster onset and higher concentrations of cannabinoids.
+Because this method allows the active ingredients in your cannabis medication to bypass the digestive system, its bioavailability is higher than that of edibles and other oral medicinal cannabis treatments, allowing for faster onset and higher concentrations of cannabinoids.

-Ingestion methods of cannabis consumption refer to any cannabis treatment that is consumed orally – including cannabis edibles, oils, tinctures, capsules and extracts.
+Ingestion methods of medicinal cannabis consumption refer to any cannabis medication that is consumed orally – including edibles, oils, tinctures, capsules and extracts.
 Oral bioavailability is lower than other delivery methods, and is said to range somewhere between 4–20%.4

 The active ingredients (e.g. cannabinoids) within your cannabis

 Before you find the right dose, your doctor will also need to help you find the right type of cannabis treatment for you and your needs.
 One of the most important factors they will consider is the active ingredients within your cannabis, including cannabinoids like CBD and THC, other cannabinoids, terpenes and other cannabis compounds.